-The deadline to submit the graduation application as a Summer 2019 gradaute is Sunday, June 30, 2019.
+The deadline to submit the graduation application as a Fall 2019 graduate is Thursday, Oct.
+31, 2019.

 Summer 2019 graduates, Fall 2019 graduates, Spring 2020 graduates and students with less than six hours to complete in Summer 2020 are candidates for graduation and are invited to participate in the Spring 2020 Commencement Ceremony.

 To be awarded an associate degree or certificate, students must:

 - Complete all required courses and semester credit hours for the specific degree or certificate

 - Achieve a minimum cumulative GPA of 2.0 in all course work completed at Palo Alto College, as well as courses successfully completed at all other colleges and universities that apply to the student’s degree or certificate program

 - Submit official transcripts of all coursework attempted at other colleges and universities

 - Earn a grade of “C” or better in all technical courses directly relating to the technical program (Associate of Applied Science or certificate programs)

 - Earn at least 25% of degree hours required for graduation at Palo Alto College